steppebandit/patches/README.md

   > - "Small curved sword that excels in swift movements and consecutive attacks."

+## Backstory

 - What kingdom/state/city do you dwell from?
 What are some important aspects regarding it?
 (You may cooperate as players and come from the same land.)
 - What and who were you before becoming undead?

-> Joseph used to be one of the many aspiring squired wanting to become a knight for the gods, however, due to him playing pranks on his fellow knights and squires, he was disgraged and banished to other places in the land.
+> Joseph used to be one of the many aspiring squires wanting to become a knight for the gods, however, due to him playing pranks on his fellow knights and squires, he was disgraged and banished to other places in the land.
 After his banishment, he decided to try his hand at the one thing he always enjoyed doing, playing sad pranks on other folks, with the occasional mercenary work.
 He now comes from the land of Fallen Astora, where he is a contract Jester.

 - What was the reaction of your close ones when the dark sign showed?
 - What is the thing you grieve the most for leaving behind?